-What does Corn, Avocado, and Cilantro Salad go with?
+How To Store Corn, Avocado, and Cilantro Salad

 The best thing about this recipe is that it goes with everything!
 It works well with Tex-Mex cuisine, but it’s also just as good with burgers, grilled chicken, pork, fish, or even tucked into a bento box for a school or work lunch.

 You can even add some as a topping to your Avocado Toast!

 You can substitute frozen corn for fresh but it’s definitely not quite the same!
 Because this recipe is so simple, the flavor and texture of the corn is important.
 Frozen corn is not as flavorful and it has a tendency to be a bit soggy.

 Yes!
 The salad is fairly basic and takes on other flavors well.
 Add in red onions, black beans, or cucumbers for a heartier salad.

 Black Bean and Corn Salsa